What Are The Different Valves For Plumbing Supply?

 Pressure reducing valve specs

-Pressure-reducing Valves are installed in heating systems, appliances, and buildings to protect them from damage caused by high inlet pressures from the mains water supply.
-This is accomplished by lowering the outlet pressure to a more manageable level.
+Pressure-reducing Valves are installed in heating systems, appliances, and buildings to protect them from damage caused by high inlet pressures from the main water supply.
+They lower the outlet pressure to a more manageable level.

 Get quote Now